pydoit/doit/doc/task_args.rst

 command line variables (*doit.get_var*)
 -----------------------------------------

-It is possible to pass variable values to be used in dodo.py from the command line.
+It is possible to pass variable values to be used in:file:`dodo.py` from the command line.

 .. literalinclude:: samples/get_var.py